Community Recreation and Sport Facilities Program

 • Projects that currently have an active/open grant through an ORSR grant program.

-• Projects solely for the upgrade or redevelopment of public toilet facilities.
+• Projects solely for the upgrade or redevelopment of bars, kitchens, playgrounds or public toilet facilities.

-• Projects that commence prior to a Grant Agreement being finalised.
+• Projects that commence (i.e. breaking ground) prior to a Grant Agreement being finalised.

 • Projects that do not support active recreation and sport activities.